A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: Recent FTN Progress

 Various other specific aspects of the FTN signaling technology have been recently under active research.
 In \cite{8798843} a zero-forcing one tap equalizer and trellis demodulator of non-orthogonal multicarrier FTN signaling over LTE fading channels is studied.
 Joint FTN signaling detection, channel estimation, and user-activity tracking is investigated for an FTN-NOMA system relying on random access to support massive connectivity and high throughput in machine-type communications in dynamically fluctuating environments \cite{9006927}.
 In \cite{9185013}, FTN signaling over frequency-selective fading channels is considered for which a joint channel estimation and precoding algorithm is proposed to perform data detection for FTN signaling.
-In comparison to the existing frequency-domain channel estimation and equalization algorithms, the algorithm in \cite{9185013} greatly reduces the complexity of signal processing at receivers since it performs the linear precoding processing at transmitters.
+In comparison to the existing frequency-domain channel estimation and equalization algorithms, the algorithm in \cite{9185013} results in complexity reduction for the signal processing at receivers, thanks to the linear precoding processing on the transmitter's side.
 In \cite{8866862}, to avoid the need for a dedicated channel for control frames, a deep neural network architecture was proposed to estimate the adaptive time acceleration parameter.
 The estimation accuracy reached 99\% for acceleration parameters in the range of 0.6 to 1.

 Another important design problem in FTN signaling is synchronization.
 Due to the inherent ISI in the transmitted FTN signal, traditional synchronization methods become unsuitable and inaccurate making the carrier synchronization of FTN systems more involved.
-To overcome this issue, an iterative carrier frequency offset estimation scheme for an FTN signaling system is proposed in \cite{8301798}.
-The scheme consists of a coarse estimation step based on discrete Fourier transform and a fine estimation step based on a golden-section search algorithm.
+To solve this problem, an iterative carrier frequency offset estimation scheme for an FTN signaling system is proposed in \cite{8301798} based on discrete Fourier transform and a golden-section search algorithm.